-A week ago, I wrote a critique of the NBA’s recent short-sleeve uniform trend, on the heels of a leaked photo of the 2014 All-Star jerseys (which, to my taste, looked like ugly warm-ups).
-So, because the internet is the internet, my humble musings caught the eye of the NBA — as in, the National Basketball Association — and I was contacted to speak with the Vice President of Global Merchandising, Mr. Sal LaRocca.
+A week ago, I wrote an empassioned critique of the NBA’s recent short-sleeve uniform trend after catching a glimpse of the 2014 All-Star jerseys (I thought they looked like a CBA team’s warm-ups).
+As luck would have it, my snarky musings caught their eye — yes, I was contact by the National Basketball Association because of a blog post — and they requested I speak to their Vice President of Global Merchandising, Sal LaRocca, to set the record straight.

-I’ll be honest, I wasn’t sure what there was to talk about.
-I thought the jerseys were ugly, informal, unnecessary, and forced.
+To be honest, I wasn’t sure what there was to talk about.
+I thought the jerseys were ugly and unnecessary.
 Was he going to try and convince me otherwise?
-The only question I really had (and you probably have as well), is why?
+Could I possibly finagle some free gear out of this?
+The only real question I had (and you probably have as well) was, why are they turning basketball uniforms into the shirts my dad goes cycling in?

 [Bleacher Report] “I don’t think they look good.
 Or feel good.
 But I’ve come to accept that the NBA doesn’t care what we think.”